Tearsheet

 AI Analysis | Feedback

 Mr. Hill has served as President and Chief Executive Officer of MAA since April 1, 2025.
-He joined MAA in 2010 as VP and Director of New Development, progressing to SVP and Director of Multifamily Investing in 2014, and EVP and Director of Multifamily Investing in 2016.
-In 2021, he was promoted to EVP and Chief Investment Officer, and on January 1, 2024, he assumed the role of President and Chief Investment Officer.
-Mr. Hill holds a BS in Management from Tulane University and an MBA with a concentration in Finance from SMU's Cox School of Business.
-He is a CFA® charterholder.
+He joined MAA in 2010 as VP and Director of New Development, and was promoted through several investment-related roles, becoming EVP and Chief Investment Officer in 2021, and President and Chief Investment Officer on January 1, 2024.
+Prior to joining MAA, Mr. Hill held positions in development at Loeb Properties and as a portfolio manager at First Tennessee Bank, bringing over two decades of real estate experience to his current role.
+He holds a BS in Management from Tulane University and an MBA with a concentration in Finance from SMU's Cox School of Business.

-A. Clay Holder, Executive Vice President & Chief Financial Officer
+A. Clay Holder, Executive VP, Chief Financial Officer

 Mr. Holder has served as Executive Vice President and Chief Financial Officer of MAA since April 1, 2024.
-He joined MAA in 2017 as SVP and Chief Accounting Officer.
-Prior to MAA, he spent seven years in various accounting and finance roles at AutoZone, Inc. Mr. Holder began his career in public accounting with Arthur Andersen and Deloitte.
-He graduated cum laude from Mississippi State University with a Bachelor of Accountancy and earned a Master of Professional Accountancy, magna cum laude, also from Mississippi State University.
+He joined MAA in 2017 as Senior Vice President and Chief Accounting Officer.
+Before joining MAA, Mr. Holder spent seven years in various accounting and finance roles at AutoZone, Inc. He began his career in public accounting with Arthur Andersen and Deloitte.
+Mr. Holder graduated cum laude from Mississippi State University with a Bachelor of Accountancy and earned a Master of Professional Accountancy, magna cum laude, also from Mississippi State University.

 H. Eric Bolton Jr., Executive Chairman

-Mr. Bolton has served as Executive Chairman of MAA since April 1, 2025, after serving as CEO from October 2001 through March 2025.
+Mr. Bolton has served as Executive Chairman of MAA since April 1, 2025, and previously served as MAA's Chief Executive Officer from October 2001 through March 2025.
 He became Chairman of the Board of Directors in September 2002.
-Mr. Bolton joined MAA in 1994 as Vice President of Development, was named Chief Operating Officer in February 1996, and President in December 1996.
-Before joining MAA, he served as Executive Vice President and Chief Financial Officer of Trammell Crow Realty Advisors for over five years, and prior to that, worked in the commercial banking industry for seven years.
-Under his leadership as CEO, MAA acquired Colonial Properties Trust for $2.2 billion in 2013 and Post Properties Inc. for $3.8 billion in 2016.
-Mr. Bolton also serves on the board of directors for EastGroup Properties (NYSE: EGP).
+Mr. Bolton joined MAA in 1994 as Vice President of Development, was named Chief Operating Officer in February 1996, and was promoted to President in December 1996.
+Prior to his tenure at MAA, he served as Executive Vice President and Chief Financial Officer of Trammell Crow Realty Advisors for over five years, and also worked in commercial banking for seven years.
+Under his leadership, MAA became one of the largest REITs in the nation, and he led significant growth through mergers, including the acquisitions of Colonial Properties Trust in 2013 and Post Properties in 2016.
+He currently serves on the board of directors for EastGroup Properties.

-Timothy P. Argo, Executive Vice President, Chief Strategy & Analysis Officer
+Timothy P. Argo, Executive VP, Chief Strategy & Analysis Officer

 AI Analysis | Feedback